pudly/schmopera-hugo/content/articles/atg-boheme.md

 It's also why this _La bohème_ is still a success from AtG.
 If my memory serves, the libretto always comes with a few timely changes to keep it fresh (although I heard a few details that stood out as mildly dated in our post-#metoo age).
 And the cast is nearly all new, with the important exception in [Greg Finney](/scene/people/gregory-finney/) as Benoit and Alcindoro; his Benoit is as suburban-Canadian-baby-boomer as you can get, and his Alcindoro a pitiable foot fetishist.
 At this point, Finney is a production fixture, and thank the opera gods for that.

 AtG boasts a star Musetta in [Danika Lorèn](/scene/people/spotlight-on-danika-loren/), just the right fit for this layered updating of her character; she's opposite the smooth-voiced [Clarence Frazer](talking-with-singers-clarence-frazer/) as Marcello.
 Frazer has great nerdy chemistry with his roommates: [Giles Tomkins](/scene/people/giles-tomkins/) as the stoic dork Colline, Andrew Adridge as the charismatic fun one, Schaunard, and [Marcel D'Entremont](/scene/people/marcel-dentremont/) as the shy brooder with great high notes, Rodolfo.
-Sweet-sounding [Jonelle Sills](/scene/people/jonelle-sills/) fits in like a missing puzzle piece, a soft Mimì to temper the the group of bohemians.
+Sweet-sounding [Jonelle Sills](/scene/people/jonelle-sills/) fits in like a missing puzzle piece, a soft Mimì to temper a wild group of bohemians.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1571591680/media/2019/10/ATG_Banff-2262_eruzan.jpg){{% /md %}}